sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

-The residual variance *RV: 2.75%* is shown below the component number *Comp: 5* on the right top corner indicates that the component being plotted is component 5 and that the residual variance is 2.75%.
-The { {File\|dipplot.m} } function above allows you to rotate the head model in 3-D with the mouse, plot MRI slices closest to the equivalent dipole, etc...
+The residual variance *RV: 2.75%* is shown below the component number *Comp: 5* on the right top corner indicates that the component beingplotted is component 5 and that the residual variance is 2.75%.
+The [dipplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=dipplot.m) function above allows you to rotate the head model

+in 3-D with the mouse, plot MRI slices closest to the equivalent dipole, etc...
 (See the ['dipplot()' visualization tutorial](/#Visualizing_dipole_models "wikilink") below for more